locationtech/geomesa/docs/user/installation_and_configuration.rst

     |geoserver_version| and GeoTools |geotools_version|.

-As described in section :ref:`geomesa_and_geoserver` , GeoMesa implements a GeoTools-compatible (http://geotools.org/) data store.
-This makes it possible to use GeoMesa as a data store in GeoServer (http://geoserver.org/).
+As described in section :ref:`geomesa_and_geoserver`, GeoMesa implements a `GeoTools <http://geotools.org/>`_-compatible data store.
+This makes it possible to use GeoMesa as a data store in `GeoServer <http://geoserver.org>`_.
 The documentation below describes how to configure GeoServer to connect to GeoMesa Accumulo and Kafka data stores.
-The installation and setup of GeoServer is beyond the scope of this document, but instructions may be found here: http://docs.geoserver.org/latest/en/user/installation/index.html
+GeoServer's web site includes `installation instructions for GeoServer <http://docs.geoserver.org/latest/en/user/installation/index.html>`_.

 After GeoServer is running, you will also need to install the WPS plugin to your GeoServer instance.
-The GeoServer WPS Plugin (available at http://docs.geoserver.org/stable/en/user/extensions/wps/install.html) must match the version of GeoServer instance.
+The GeoServer WPS Plugin must match the version of GeoServer instance.
 This is needed for both the Accumulo and Kafka variants of the plugin.
+The GeoServer website includes `instructions for downloading and installing <http://docs.geoserver.org/stable/en/user/extensions/wps/install.html>`_ the WPS plugin.

 .. note::